 Beneath the Physical challenges, I was in the middle of dealing with the after effects that came with setting my life on fire 16 months prior.
 While this was the most important decision in my life on the path of freedom, the Winter Tough was taking place in the midst of a life chapter where there were still a significant number of aftershocks working to unsettle the beginnings of fertile growth I had planted in the ashes.

-There was a healthy amount of fear coursing through my veins that week.
-Fear that the physical pain would lead to an emotional break down, and I would be at the mercy of my inner demons.
-And, therefore… the weakest link holding back the team from completing whatever missions were thrown at us.
+Throughout that week, there was a healthy amount of fear coursing through my veins.
+Fear that the physical pain would lead to an emotional breakdown, and I would be at the mercy of my inner demons.
+And as a result, I carried a heavy fear that I would be the weakest link holding the team back from completing whatever missions were thrown at us.

-I took the necessary steps to prepare my mental strength; as a result and despite a brief period where I did have a battle with my demons, I finished my first ruck event with flying colors – at least, as colorful as they could be in a monochromatic culture.
+I took the necessary steps to prepare my mental strength.
+And as a result, and despite a brief period where I did have a battle with my demons, I finished my first 12-hour Tough rucking event with flying colors – at least, as colorful as they could be in a monochromatic culture.

 How?
 Easy day.
 I had a solid “WHY.”

 In the weeks leading up to the MILRUCK Winter Tough, I was reading Mark Divine’s The Way of the SEAL.
 My progress was slow, as it generally is when there are exercises to complete at the end of each chapter (hooyah for self development books that actually ask you to take action steps!).
 But fortunately, Mark starts the book breaking down the importance of having a “WHY,” and how to create that powerful foundation.